 Buyers should give preference to providers that can meet the budget requirements in the RFP.

 Buyers should look for providers that have a reputation for reliable and effective software.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date proposals are due.

 Buyers should indicate the date by which the software needs to be installed.

 Buyers should indicate how they want the software delivered or installed.

 Evaluate major factors to mitigate risk

-The supply chain risk is low for suppliers of check authorization software.
+Supply chain risk is low for suppliers of check authorization software.
 Labor makes up the majority of the average supplier's costs due to the nature of software development.
-Consequently, because suppliers rely more heavily on labor than on inputs to produce their software, supply chain risk resulting from fluctuating...
+Consequently, because suppliers rely more heavily on labor than on inputs to produce their software, supply chain risk resulting from fluctuating input...
 Subscribe to learn more.